-To the knowledge of the Corporation, except as described below and may be described elsewhere in this AIF, no director, or executive officer of Acadian, no executive officer of Brookfield GP, the general partner of Brookfield LP, no person or company that is the direct or indirect beneficial owner of, or who exercises control or direction over, more than 10% of any class or series of the outstanding voting securities of the Corporation and no associate or affiliate of any of the foregoing persons or companies, has or has had any material interest, direct or indirect, in any transaction that has materially affected or will materially affect the Corporation since the closing of the Fund's initial public offering on January 31, 2006.
+To the knowledge of the Corporation, except as described below and may be described elsewhere in this AIF, no director, or executive officer of Acadian, no executive officer of Brookfield GP, the general partner of Brookfield LP, no person or company that is the direct or indirect beneficial owner of, or who exercises control or direction over, more than 10% of any class or series of the outstanding voting securities of the Corporation and no associate or affiliate of any of the foregoing persons or companies, has or has had any material interest, direct or indirect, in any transaction that has materially affected or will materially affect the Corporation since January 1, 2012.

-As at March 28, 2014, Brookfield beneficially owned (directly or through one of its affiliates) 7,513,262 Common Shares representing 44.9% of the total number of Common Shares issued and outstanding as of that date.
+As at March 24, 2015, Brookfield beneficially owned (directly or through one of its affiliates) 7,513,262 Common Shares representing 44.9% of the total number of Common Shares issued and outstanding as of that date.

 Prior to Brookfield completing the sale of Twin Rivers on June 10, 2013, Twin Rivers was a subsidiary of Brookfield of which Brookfield owned 51%.
 Twin Rivers is currently a major customer of Acadian.
-Approximately 28% of Acadian's total sales for the year ended December 31, 2013, and 30% of Acadian's total sales for the year ended December 31, 2012, were derived from sales to Twin Rivers.
+Approximately 29% of Acadian's total sales for the year ended December 31, 2014, and 28% of Acadian's total sales for the year ended December 31, 2014, and 28% of Acadian's total sales for the year ended December 31, 2013, were derived from sales to Twin Rivers.
 See "Risk Factors - Risks Related to the Business and Industry - Dependence on Twin Rivers".
 These sales are in relation to the Fibre Supply Agreement, pursuant to which the Operating LP agreed to sell forest products from its NB Timberlands.
 The agreement has a term of 20 years and governs volumes and specifications over that period.
 For a more detailed description of this agreement, see "Principal Agreements - Fibre Supply Agreement".